 The goal of your change management business case is to demonstrate not only how change management should be applied, but to explain the specific business benefits it will bring and the risks your company could incur by overlooking it.

 The wording you use matters, and it’s important to use actionable language that will resonate with your readers.

 For example, the project and solution descriptions may be high-level, but they should go into greater detail concerning the concrete parts of the process.
 Here, you’ll describe the milestones and workstreams you’ll use to track change management activities.
 You’ll also outline the change management metrics you’ll use to measure its success.

 To build credibility, we recommend mapping change milestones to ones that already exist in the project, such as the kickoff and go-live dates.
 This can help executives more clearly understand how change management fits into the current timeline.

 It also helps establish change management as a real and important part of the project, rather than a “soft” ideal that won’t deliver much value.

 Making the Case for Change Management

+What is change management?
+It is the process of looking at the human side of a project.
 When you overlook organizational change management, it’s common to experience change resistance and pushback.
 A change management business case is the key to securing the funding and support to mitigate this resistance.